-The group was formed back in 2007 just after the arrival of our current vet Dr. Heike Dorn; prior to this animal owners on the islands had spent a few apprehensive months without a resident vet, this meant that many sick animals had to be flown to the mainland for treatment, which is both costly and very distressing for animals and owners alike.
+The group was formed back in 2007 just after the arrival of our current vet Dr. Heike Dorn.
+Prior to this, animal owners on the islands had spent a few apprehensive months without a resident vet.
+This meant that many sick animals had to be flown to the mainland for treatment, which is both costly and very distressing for animals and owners alike.

-We are a small group of volunteers who are comitted to giving practical support to our veterinary practice; our main purpose is to raise money to purchase and mantain better equipment and surgery facilities, so that the practice can take on a wider range of services independently.
+We are a small group of volunteers who are committed to giving practical support to our veterinary practice; our main purpose is to raise money to purchase and maintain better equipment and surgery facilities, so that the practice can take on a wider range of services independently.
 This meets the dual aims of making the practice sustainable and providing the best possible care for the animal population of the islands.

 Thank you everyone for helping us to get where we are - and please keep helping us to underwrite the practice by continuing to update and repair the equipment and maintain and improve all aspects of animal care on Scilly.

 The Isles of Scilly Veterinary Support Group are determined that the islands will never be without a vet again.